Kirrawee High School

-Kirrawee High School is a comprehensive co-educational high school located in Kirrawee, New South Wales, Australia, adjacent to the Royal National Park.
+Kirrawee High School is a comprehensive co-educational high school located in Kirrawee, a suburb of Sydney, Australia.

 The school was opened in 1966 and now caters for around 1,200 students, most continuing their education from three local primary schools, Gymea Bay, Grays Point and Kirrawee.
 The school is a Languages High School which also offers a comprehensive education in sports and in the performing arts, with musician James Morrison, who plays a concert at the school every year, a close mentor for the school's Jazz Orchestra.

-In the Sutherland Cronulla Education District, Kirrawee High school was second only to the academic selective high school Caringbah High School.
+In the Sutherland Cronulla Education District, Kirrawee High School was second only to the academic selective high school Caringbah High School.
+Kirrawee High School is also has produced the highest number of Olympic gold medallists in this district.

 Extra-curricular activities offered include debating and public speaking, musical and dramatic productions, the Student Council, community service, charitable collections and fund raising and many sports programs.
 Brett McKay, the head science teacher, has been awarded the Prime Minister's Prize for Excellence in Science Teaching.